 "@type": "Answer",

-"text": "No. A regular Ontario gun shop may handle non-restricted and restricted firearms, but accepting a prohibited firearm on consignment requires specific RCMP-approved authorization on the dealer's business firearms licence.
-Very few businesses in Canada hold this authorization."
+"text": "Not automatically.
+Some Ontario businesses may have broader licence authority, but a regular Ontario gun shop may only handle non-restricted and restricted firearms.
+Accepting a prohibited firearm on consignment requires specific authorization on the dealer's business firearms licence."

 }